jng7937/cmsc320FinalProject/README.md

 # cmsc320FinalProject

-Using ML to predict a user's favorite music genre based on user demographics :)
+Using machine learning to predict a song's popularity based on features such as tempo, length, and more! :)